Rathod-shubhamm/My-portfolio/README.md

-# 🚀 Shubham Rathod - AI Context Engineer Portfolio
+# 🚀 Shubham Rathod - AI Engineer Portfolio

 Welcome to my personal portfolio website! 🎉 This project showcases my skills, projects, and journey as an AI Context Engineer through a visually stunning and interactive 3D experience.